What to expect during your colonoscopy

 - St. Francis (have your primary care physician's order)

-- Good Samaritan - including our low-cost endoscopy center (have your primary care physician's order)
+- Good Samaritan Medical Group - including our colon screening (have your primary care physician's order)

 - St. Elizabeth (have your primary care physician's order)